Save your time and sanity with these (real food) make-ahead breakfasts!

 This is the recipe I have used in the past.
 Note: it calls for all-purpose white flour.
 I haven’t tried it yet, but I’m sure you could substitute whole wheat flour for a real food alternative.
 It may just be a bit more dense.
 You may want to consider using white whole wheat or whole wheat pastry flour for a lighter texture.

-Quick breads are one of my favorite treats to make and eat for breakfast, and believe it or not, there are healthy real food options that still taste good!
+Quick breads are one of my favorite treats to make as make-ahead breakfasts, and believe it or not, there are healthy real food options that still taste good!
 My favorite so far that I’ve tried is this one from 100 Days of Real Food.

 Muffins are the perfect make-ahead breakfast item!
 They’re simple to whip up, they’re versatile, and they freeze beautifully.
 Plus, they’re super easy to grab and eat on-the-go — perfect for mornings that just don’t go the way you planned!